Apple’s effort to court ‘ethical’ hackers draws poor reviews

 But there is one aspect of cybersecurity that doesn’t mix with Apple’s cultural DNA.
 The field of cybersecurity grew out of a hacker culture in which the open and free flow of information is among the most important values.

 The open nature of the cybersecurity industry contrasts with Apple’s corporate culture.
 The company, like its competitors, prefers to keep its products secret until they’re released.
 The methods Apple uses to ensure secrecy are more stringent than those employed by its peers.
-For instance, Apple employees are told not to discuss their work even with coworkers.
+For instance, Apple employees are told not to discuss their work even with co-workers.

 “It’s not a surprise they haven’t embraced this public security researcher culture until recently, when their hand was forced into launching a bug bounty program,” said Jay Kaplan, a founder and the chief executive of Synack, which helps companies crowdsource vulnerabilities in critical technology.
 Kaplan said researchers weren’t coming to Apple to report bugs.
 “Instead, they were going to security conferences and speaking about it publicly and selling it on the black market,” he said.